 Fixed or Flexible Funding

-- Please choose one of the four different recipient options (An Individual, a Business, a Nonprofit, and Other) that best fits who will be receiving the funds raised from your campaign.
+- Please choose one of the four recipient options (An Individual, a Business, Nonprofit, and Other) that best fits who will be receiving the funds raised from your campaign.
 This is an important step when setting up your campaign, and will impact how you receive funds at the end of your campaign.
-Please read more in depth about this here.
+Please read more in depth about this here

 - Enter the name of the person and/or business receiving the funds in the fields that come up.
-This can't be changed after you launch, so make sure you've chosen the correct person to receive funds.
+This cannot be changed after you launch, so make sure you've chosen the correct person to receive funds

 Invite People To Join Your Campaign Team